fluxcd/flux2/rfcs/0001-multi-tenancy/README.md

 #### Tenants Onboarding

-When onboarding tenants, platform admins have the option to assign namespaces, set permissions and register the tenants main repositories onto clusters in a declarative manner.
+When onboarding tenants, platform admins have the option to assign namespaces, set permissions and register the tenants main repositories onto clusters.

 The Flux CLI offers an easy way of generating all the Kubernetes manifests needed to onboard tenants: